hitoshi-watase/sercrod/docs/reference/directives/each.md

 #### Evaluation timing

-`*each` participates in Nablla’s structural evaluation order:
+`*each` participates in Sercrod’s structural evaluation order:

 - Host-level `*if` and `n-if` run before `*each`.
   - If a host `*if` condition is falsy, the host and its children are dropped and `*each` does not run.